 The workgroup adopted the definition of palliative care from the National Consensus Project for Quality Palliative Care.
 Clinical Practice Guidelines for Quality Palliative Care, 4th edition.
 Richmond, VA: National Coalition for Hospice and Palliative Care; 2018.
-Available here (www.nationalcoalitionhpc.org/ncp/), as follows:
+Available here (here (here (here (here (here (here), as follows:

-"Palliative care focuses on expert assessment and management of...symptoms, assessment and support of caregiver needs, and coordination of care [attending] to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
+"Palliative care focuses on expert assessment and management of [symptoms including] pain...assessment and support of caregiver needs, and coordination of care [attending] to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
 It is a person- and family-centered approach to care, providing people living with serious illness relief from the symptoms and stress of an illness."